caseywebdev/react-list/README.md

 ##### type (one of `simple`, `variable`, or `uniform`, defaults to `simple`)

 - `simple` This type is...simple.
-It will not cache item heights or remove items that are above the viewport.
+It will not cache item sizes or remove items that are above the viewport.
 This type is sufficient for many cases when the only requirement is incremental rendering when scrolling.

-- `variable` This type is preferred when the heights of the items in the list vary.
-Supply the `itemHeightGetter` when possible so the entire length of the list can be established beforehand.
-Otherwise, the item heights will be cached as they are rendered so that items that are above the viewport can be removed as the list is scrolled.
+- `variable` This type is preferred when the sizes of the items in the list vary.
+Supply the `itemSizeGetter` when possible so the entire length of the list can be established beforehand.
+Otherwise, the item sizes will be cached as they are rendered so that items that are above the viewport can be removed as the list is scrolled.

-- `uniform` This type is preferred when you can guarantee all of your elements will be the same height.
-The advantage here is that the height of the entire list can be calculated ahead of time and only enough items to fill the viewport ever need to be drawn.
-The height of the first item will be used to infer the height of every other item.
+- `uniform` This type is preferred when you can guarantee all of your elements will be the same size.
+The advantage here is that the size of the entire list can be calculated ahead of time and only enough items to fill the viewport ever need to be drawn.
+The size of the first item will be used to infer the size of every other item.
 Multiple items per row are also supported with this type.

 ##### threshold (defaults to `500`)